Blue-Beaker/mte_patches/README.md

 (Disabled by default) Simply make BuildCraft works with RF/FE.
 #### Enforce Power Limits
 (Disabled by default) Apply the transfer rate limits to kinesis pipes.
 Also limits how much power can be stored in it.
+#### Clean owner profile from NBT
+Some mod adds additional data to player profile, and these are stored to NBT in BC blocks.
+This patch removes them from BC NBT as they are useless there.

 ### Moar Tinkers
 #### Disable Mining Boost when Sneaking